 A pueblo of five adobe buildings represent New Mexico, bringing to the Fair the sun-baked walls, Indian handicraft and hot enchiladas that art part of the state’s Mexican and Indian heritage.
 Displays emphasize resources, research and recreation.
 A tourist center supplies travel information and shows a color movie of state scenes.
 Mountain trout from the state’s streams swim in a pool.
 The Trading Post has Indian pottery, blankets and other products for sale.
 The largest building is a restaurant.

-Specialties include tamales, enchiladas, tacos and barbecued dishes of all
+The Restaurant.
+Specialties include tamales, enchiladas, tacos and barbecued dishes of all kinds.

 Diners were frequently entertained by visits from the pavilion's Indian dancers.
 (CD #20 Set 107 #32)